-En español | Who can get vaccinated now?
+En español | Who is eligible to get vaccinated?

-Where can I get a vaccine?
+Where can I get a vaccine or a booster?

 What should I bring to my vaccination appointment?